-Hypothalamic dysfunction and decreased energy production are hallmarks of CFS/FM.
-The hypothalamus is the center of our sleep/wake cycles, temperature regulation, autonomic function (i.e.-blood pressure maintenance and digestive function), pain response and hormone levels just to name a few.
+Hypothalamic dysfunction and decreased energy production are hallmarks of chronic fatigue syndrome and fibromyalgia, the hypothalamus is the center of our sleep/wake cycles, temperature regulation, autonomic function (i.e.-blood pressure maintenance and digestive function), pain response and hormone levels just to name a few.
 The insults listed above over time can wreak havoc on your brain, centering on the HPAG axis.
 For this part of the brain to work properly, a lot of energy in the form of ATP is needed.
 The human brain uses about 30% of our consumed calories.
 Muscle function as well requires large amounts of ATP, it requires more ATP for muscles to relax than to contract.

-With the dysfunctions and insults above, the symptoms of CFS/FM become evident:
+With the dysfunctions and insults above, the symptoms of chronic fatigue syndrome and fibromyalgia become evident:

 - Weight gain